bbejeck/kafka-streams-in-action/README.md

 #### Included Dependencies

-1. kafka_2.11-0.10.3.0 SNAPSHOT.tgz
+1. kafka_2.12-0.11.0.1-SNAPSHOT.tgz

-2. kafka-streams-0.10.3.0-SNAPSHOT.jar
+Now that Kafka 0.11.0.0 is released, the Kafka Streams and Kafka Client libs are no longer included with the source code, but are listed as dependencies in the gradle.build file.

-3. kafka-clients-0.10.3.0-SNAPSHOT.jar
+Kafka itself (version 2.12-0.11.0.1-SNAPSHOT) is included as a convenience.

-These dependencies are included because I wanted to present some of the latest features and this book is targeting the 0.11.0 release of Kafka for publication.
 All other dependencies are taken care of via gradle.

 #### IDE setup
 The gradle eclipse and intellij plugins are included in the build.gradle file.